dilip0002/PFRA_JoCo/README.md

 *The ([CN Method](https://www.nrcs.usda.gov/Internet/FSE_DOCUMENTS/stelprdb1044171.pdf)) is currently the only transform method in use for this project.
 Other transforms are available and can be adopted into the tool with minor modifications.

+---
 ## Workflow

-1. Run [PrecipTable](PrecipTable.ipynb) in order to calculate the area-averaged precipitation frequency table for the specified durations as well as to determine the NOAA Atlas 14 volume and region.
+1. Run [PrecipTable](notebooks/pluvial/PrecipTable.ipynb) in order to calculate the area-averaged precipitation frequency table for the specified durations as well as to determine the NOAA Atlas 14 volume and region.
     ```
       Inputs:
         1. A vector polygon of the area of interest, i.e. the pluvial domain.